bjmt/yamtk/README.md

 sequence is ever kept in memory, meaning that the max memory usage will be tied to the size of the largest single sequence within the fasta file, instead of the size of all sequences added together.
-In the example benchmark above when scanning the Arabidopsis genome, minimotif only requests enough memory to hold the largest chromosome (~30Mbp) rather then the entire genome (~120Mbp).
+In the example benchmark above when scanning the Arabidopsis genome (TAIR10), minimotif only requests enough memory to hold the largest chromosome (~30Mbp) rather then the entire genome (~120Mbp).
 However the downsides to this include sequences can no longer be able to be provided via `stdin`, performance degradation with higher motif counts, and restricting thread usage to 1.